freepress/internet2016/_posts/blog/2016-02-09-candidates-lies-internet.md

 Earlier this month, Comcast reported that its fourth-quarter 2015 expenditures on its broadband business exceeded those of all previous quarters.
 And Comcast spent more in 2015 ($7.034 billion, up 14 percent over 2014’s investments) on its cable-communications business than it had in any other year — this despite the FCC’s Net Neutrality ruling back in February 2015.

 Last month, Time Warner Cable reported that its capital expenditures were up 9 percent in 2015 over 2014’s numbers.
-Meanwhile AT&T’s chief executive told investors that the company plans $22 billion in capital expenditures in 2016, which would be its highest-ever annual capital investment.
+Meanwhile, AT&T’s chief executive told investors that the company plans $22 billion in capital expenditures in 2016, which would be its highest-ever annual capital investment.

 The candidates are making up stories about smaller providers, too.
 “You know what happened as a result of [the Net Neutrality rules]?”
 [Fiorina responded](https://www.youtube.com/watch?v=khX9VbIFB9A&feature=youtu.be) to a question in New Hampshire.
 “A whole bunch of electric power co-ops have gone out of business.
 And they were getting ready to wire up rural communities and small businesses, their market niche.”

-No, they didn’t, Ms. Fiorina.
+Not true, Ms. Fiorina.
 We checked and couldn’t find a single instance where the new rules shuttered operations of an electricity co-op.

 <h3>The Go-To Answer for the Misinformed</h3>